 Many men we work with believe they are ‘loving men’ and in some cases ‘great men’ because they are relentless givers.
 What many men do not realise is that love is a 2-way process, a balance between giving and receiving.

 Many men find it hard to receive because of psychological wounding around self-worth.

 Why are so many men unable to receive?

 Like it or not, in our opinion many men find it hard to receive because of psychological wounding around self-worth.
 Compassionately, we acknowledge some men may have been through intense childhood trauma, making it very difficult to receive, especially if their boundaries have been invaded as a child.
 It just becomes easier to give for them as an indirect way of eventually receiving through the act of giving.

 Yet the journey towards self-acceptance, deep meaningful relationships, and to find one’s true place in this amazing world could very well be in the ability to put yourself first and learn to receive from both yourself and from others.

 How can we expect others to lovingly receive from us when we don’t model to other’s how we authentically receive to ourselves?

 To offset this inclination to over-give, we recommend that you start to observe your behaviour around giving and receiving.
 Perhaps, some deep introspection is necessary.
 Most over-givers are actually extremely kind and nurturing by nature.
 That’s the beautiful part.
-The strife comes when you don’t set any personal boundaries and you simply give to attain ego-satisfaction or personal gratification from others seeing how gracious you are.
+The strife comes when you don’t set any personal boundaries and you simply give to attain ego-satisfaction or you expect personal gratification from others seeing how gracious you are.

 “No one was put on this planet to meet your needs.
 Putting yourself first doesn’t drive people away.
 It attracts them.
-Putting yourself first is essential in getting what one wants in love and life.”
+Putting yourself first is essential in getting what one wants in love and life.” - Dr Robert Glover